Strong almost finiteness: Introduction

-\end{enumerate} Some of the above properties have long been central in group theory.
-When one goes beyond Cayley graphs, a more complex scene emerges.
-We fully investigate the relationships between properties $(1)-(12)$.
-Figure 1 summarizes our results. \vi \begin{theorem} [The Long Cycle Theorem] For graphs $G\in \grd$: Property A, Uniform Local Amenability, Local Hyperfiniteness, Weighted Hyperfiniteness and Strong Hyperfiniteness are equivalent. \end{theorem} \vi In \cite{Chen} two notions were defined for infinite graphs (and even for more general metric spaces), the Metric Sparsification Property (MSP) and the Operator Norm Localization Property (ONL) and proved that MSP implies ONL.
-Somewhat later Sako \cite{Sako} proved the equivalence of ONL and Property A and showed that MSP is, in fact, equivalent to weighed hyperfiniteness.
-At the same time it was proved in \cite{Brodzki} that Property A implies MSP and ONL implies uniform local amenability.
-That is, \cite{Chen}, \cite{Brodzki} and \cite{Sako} established the equivalence of MSP, ONL, Property A and weighted hyperfiniteness.
-The authors of \cite{Brodzki} asked whether uniform local amenability implies Property A. Note that based on the results in \cite{Sako} and \cite{Zivny} the first author already proved that uniform local amenability implies Property A. The proof of Theorem \ref{longcycle} is self-contained. \vi \begin{theorem} For any $\eps>0$ there exists a $\delta>0$ such that if $p:V(G)\to \R$ is a $\delta$-F\o lner probability measure, then there exists an $\eps$-F\o lner subset $H\subset V(G)$ inside the support of p such that $p(H)>1-\eps$. \end{theorem} \vi Note (see Remark \ref{reiter}) that in the case of Cayley graphs this theorem is a quantitative strenghtening of Theorem 2.16 in \cite{Juschenko}.
+Using some results from \cite{Brodzki} and \cite{Chen}, Sako \cite{Sako} has already established the equivalence between Property A and weighted hyperfiniteness.
+Building on the results of \cite{Sako}, \cite{Brodzki}, and \cite{Zivny}, the first author \cite{Elekula} has also shown that uniform local amenability is equivalent to Property A, confirming a conjecture proposed in \cite{Brodzki}.
+Nonetheless, the proof of Theorem \ref{longcycle} is presented in a self-contained manner. \vi \begin{theorem} For any $\eps>0$ there exists a $\delta>0$ such that if $G\in \grd$ and $p:V(G)\to \R$ is a $\delta$-F\o lner probability measure, then there exists an $\eps$-F\o lner subset $H\subset V(G)$ inside the support of p such that $p(H)>1-\eps$. \end{theorem} \vi Note (see Remark \ref{reiter}) that in the case of Cayley graphs this theorem is a quantitative strenghtening of Theorem 2.16 in \cite{Juschenko}.
 By the triangle inequality, the finite sum of $\eps$-F\o lner functions is always an $\eps$-F\o lner function.
 So, they behave much better with respect to summation than $\eps$-F\o lner sets do with respect to taking union.
-Using this advantage of the F\o lner functions, we prove that uniform amenability implies the uniform F\o lner Property (Proposition \ref{uniloc}). \vi \begin{theorem}[The Short Cycle Theorem] For graphs $G\in \grd$ the following properties are equivalent: Property A plus uniformly F\o lner, Strong F\o lner Hyperfiniteness, Fractionally Almost Finiteness and F\o lner Property A. \end{theorem} \vi The properties in Theorem \ref{longcycle} are weaker than the ones in Theorem \ref{shortcycle}, since F\o lner Property A trivially implies Property A. The remaining strict inclusions are explained next, and are summarized on the diagram of Figure 1.
-First, there exist uniformly amenable graphs that are not almost finite (Proposition \ref{amealm}). \begin{example} The $3$-regular tree is the simplest and earliest example of graphs that have Property A, but are not amenable, let alone almost finite.
-To see that it has Property A, pick an end and for each vertex take the indicator function of the path of length $n$ from the vertex towards the end. \end{example} \begin{example} Almost finiteness does not imply Property A. Let $G\in \grd$ be a graph that is not of Property A, say it contains an embedded expander sequence or it is the Cayley graph of a non-exact group.
+Using this advantage of the F\o lner functions, we prove that being a F\o lner graph implies the setwise F\o lner Property (Proposition \ref{uniloc}). \vi \begin{theorem}[The Short Cycle Theorem] For graphs $G\in \grd$ the following properties are equivalent: Property A plus Setwise F\o lner, Strong F\o lner Hyperfiniteness, Fractionally Almost Finiteness and F\o lner Property A. \end{theorem} \vi The properties in Theorem \ref{longcycle} are weaker than the ones in Theorem \ref{shortcycle}, since F\o lner Property A trivially implies Property A. The remaining strict inclusions are explained next, and are summarized on the diagram of Figure 1.
+First, there exist F\o lner graphs that are not almost finite (Proposition \ref{amealm}). \begin{example} The $3$-regular tree is the simplest and earliest example of graphs that have Property A, but are not amenable, let alone almost finite.
+To see that it has Property A, pick an end and for each vertex take the averaged indicator function of the path of length $n$ from the vertex towards the end. \end{example} \begin{example} Almost finiteness does not imply Property A. Let $G\in \grd$ be a graph that is not of Property A, say it contains an embedded expander sequence or it is the Cayley graph of a non-exact group.
 Attach infinite paths to each vertex of $G$.
 Then, the resulting graph $H$ is clearly almost finite, but it is not of Property A (see \cite{Ara} or the unpublished result of the first author \cite{Elekquali}).
-Observe that $H$ is even uniformly amenable. \end{example} \vi \begin{theorem} Strong F\o lner Hyperfiniteness and Strong Almost Finiteness are equivalent properties. \end{theorem}
+Observe that $H$ is a F\o lner graph. \end{example} \vi \begin{theorem} Strong F\o lner Hyperfiniteness and Strong Almost Finiteness are equivalent properties. \end{theorem}